-In this tutorial, we are going to show you how to lock cells in excel when scrolling.
+In this tutorial, we are going to show you how to lock cells in Excel when scrolling.
 After this article, you will be able to lock a specific range of cells from your worksheet to restrict your users so that they can only select and scroll cells within a specific range of a worksheet.
 Also, they will not be able to go outside the specified range and make any changes to that worksheet.
-Throughout this article, we will explain the process to lock cells in different ways with a unique dataset.
+Throughout this article, we will explain the process of locking cells in different ways with a unique dataset.

-1. Use Developer Tab to Lock Cells When Scrolling in Excel
+1. Using Developer Tab to Lock Cells in Excel When Scrolling

 In the first method, we will use the Developer tab to lock cells.
 This method will restrict users from modifying any kind of data outside the cell range (B4:E15).